Effect of uniaxial magnetic anisotropy on charge transport in a junction with a precessing anisotropic molecular spin: Results

-The average charge current $I_L$ as a function of the applied bias-voltage $eV$ at zero temperature is plotted for six different values of anisotropy parameter $D$ in Fig.~4(a), where the bias voltage is varied such that $\mu_{L,R}=\pm eV/2$.
-As the bias voltage increases, a new channel available for electron transport, with an energy $\epsilon_i$, $i\in \{1,2,3,4\}$, enters the bias-voltage window, resulting in a step increase in the current.
+The average charge current $I_L$ as a function of the applied bias voltage $eV$ at zero temperature is plotted for six different values of anisotropy parameter $D$ in Fig.~6(a), where the bias voltage is varied such that $\mu_{L,R}=\pm eV/2$.
+As the bias voltage increases, a new channel available for electron transport, with an energy $\epsilon_i$ enters the bias-voltage window, resulting in a step increase in the current.
 Since the positions of the quasienergy levels $\epsilon_i$ depend on molecular spin anisotropy, for different values of $D$, the staircase current function will show steps at different values of $eV$.
-The shot noise of charge current $S_{LL}$ is shown in Fig.~4(b).
-The peak-dip (dip-peak) characteristics, which occur due to the quantum interference, and steps in the noise power $S_{LL}$, correspond to resonances $\mu_{\xi}=\pm eV/2=\epsilon_{i}$, with $\xi=L,R$ and $i=1,2,3,4$.
+The shot noise of charge current $S_{LL}$ and Fano factor $F$ as functions of $eV$ are shown in Figs.~6(b) and 7.
+The peak-dip (dip-peak) features, which occur due to the quantum interference, and steplike features in $S_{LL}$ and $F$, correspond to resonances $\mu_{\xi}=\pm eV/2=\epsilon_{i}$.
 Hence, they change their positions with the change of the magnetic anisotropy parameter $D$.
-For the given set of parameters: $\omega_{L}=0.5\epsilon_0$, $\theta=\pi/3$, and $D=0.005\epsilon_0$ in Fig.~4 (blue, dot-dashed line), one obtains $\omega=\omega_{L}-DS=0$ and there are only two transport channels in this case, with energies $\epsilon=0.34\epsilon_0$ and $\epsilon\prime=1.66\epsilon_0$, available for the elastic tunnelling, denoted by the steps at $\pm eV/2=\epsilon$ and $\pm eV/2=\epsilon\prime$.
-The average charge current $I_{L}$ is equal to zero for $eV=0$, but the noise power is contributed by the inelastic processes in which an electron flips its spin and absorbs an energy $\omega$, leading to the divergence of the Fano factor (see Fig.~5).
+For the set of parameters: $\omega_{L}=0.5\epsilon_0$, $\theta=\pi/3$, and $D=0.005\epsilon_0$ in Fig.~6 (blue, dot-dashed line), one obtains $\omega=\omega_{L}-2DS_{z}=0$, with only two transport channels, with energies $\epsilon=0.34\epsilon_0$ and $\epsilon\prime=1.66\epsilon_0$, available for the elastic tunnelling, denoted by the steps at $\pm eV/2=\epsilon$ and $\pm eV/2=\epsilon\prime$.
+In this case, the Fano factor is Poissonian, $F=1$, for $|eV|<2\epsilon$ (blue dot-dashed line in Fig.~7), since the transmission probability is very low, depending on the level broadening $\Gamma$, and the currents remain uncorrelated until the first channel available for electron transport appears.
+For $\omega\neq 0$, the average current $I_{L}$ is equal to zero at $eV=0$, but the noise $S_{LL}$ is contributed by the inelastic processes in which an electron flips its spin and absorbs an energy $\omega$, leading to the divergence of the Fano factor (see Fig.~7).
 The noise becomes sub-Poissonian ($F<1$) as soon as one of the levels $\epsilon_i$ enters the bias-voltage window, since the transmission probability increases.
-After all the levels $\epsilon_i$ enter the bias-voltage window, the Fano factor becomes constant $F=1/2$.\cite{fanohalf} In the case of only elastic tunnelling ($D=0.005\,\epsilon_0$, $\omega=0$, blue dot-dashed line in Fig.~5), the Fano factor $F=1$ for $0<eV<\epsilon$, since the transmission probability is very low and the currents remain uncorrelated until the first channel available for transport appears.
-For $D=0.007\,\epsilon_0$, $\omega=-0.2\,\epsilon_0$ (green line in Fig.~5), one notices a dip in the Fano factor and a small peak-dip in the relevant noise at $eV=0.72\epsilon_0$.
-This corresponds to $\mu_{L}=\epsilon_3$, leading to the destructive quantum interference.
-For $D=0.007\,\epsilon_0$, we notice another peak-dip feature due to the quantum interference at $eV=3.68\epsilon_0$, corresponding to $\mu_{L}=\epsilon_1$.
-The other step-like and peak-dip (dip-peak) features in Fig.~4 and Fig.~5 denote energies of the available transport channels $\epsilon_i=\pm eV/2$.
+After all the levels $\epsilon_i$ enter the bias-voltage window [tunneling processes in Fig.~2(g)], the Fano factor becomes constant $F=1/2$.\cite{fanohalf}